Aidan-McNay/fast-robots-docs/docs/lab9.rst

 to keep going instead of reversing, resulting in the car spinning.

-To avoid this, I created a function that checked the last reported angle, and used that to "correct" our current angle to avoid wrapping.
-I kept track of the number of "wraps" (overshoots by :math:`360^\circ`), as well as the last reported angle.
+To avoid this, I created a function that checked the last reported angle, and used that to "correct" our current angle to avoid wrapping:

 * We first correct our angle by checking if there was a large difference between our last angle and the current (if the last angle was largely